willykc/templ/README.md

 ## Reserved template keywords

-* **OutputAssetPath**: Exposed to both live entry and scaffold templates, it is the asset path of the generated asset.
+* `OutputAssetPath`: Exposed to both live entry and scaffold templates, it is the asset path of the generated asset.
-* **Input**: Exposed to scaffold templates only, it is the scaffold generation input object.
+* `Input`: Exposed to scaffold templates only, it is the scaffold generation input object.
-* **Selection**: Exposed to scaffold templates only, it is the selected asset when generating the scaffold.
+* `Selection`: Exposed to scaffold templates only, it is the selected asset when generating the scaffold.
-* **Seed**: Exposed to scaffold templates only, it is a unique GUID for the scaffold generation.
+* `Seed`: Exposed to scaffold templates only, it is a new GUID shared across all templates in the scaffold.
-* **RootPath**: Exposed to scaffold templates only, is is the root path of the scaffold generation.
+* `RootPath`: Exposed to scaffold templates only, it is the root path of the scaffold generation.

 ## Scriban

-The Scriban [language](https://github.com/scriban/scriban/blob/master/doc/language.md) syntax is well documented.
+The [Scriban language](https://github.com/scriban/scriban/blob/master/doc/language.md) syntax is well documented.

 It is recommended to use [Visual Studio Code](https://code.visualstudio.com/) and [Scriban syntax highlights](https://marketplace.visualstudio.com/items?itemName=xoofx.scriban) to write and edit templates.